Alluxio/alluxio/docs/en/Architecture-DataFlow.md

   layer for any number of varied data sources.

 At a high level, Alluxio can be divided into three components: the master, workers, and clients.
-Alluxio consists a single leader master and multiple workers.
-The master and workers together make up the Alluxio servers, which are the components a system admin would maintain and manage.
+Alluxio consists a single leader master, multiple standby masters, and multiple workers.
+The masters and workers together make up the Alluxio servers, which are the components a system admin would maintain and manage.
 The clients are used to talk to Alluxio servers by the applications, such as Spark or MapReduce jobs, Alluxio command-line, or the FUSE layer.